finagolfin/swift-android-sdk/README.md

 SDK too, as seen on the CI.

-Next, apply a patch to the Swift source, `swift-android.patch` from this repo, plus three more patches that make modifications for NDK 27 and [the Foundation rewrite in Swift 6 that was merged this summer](https://www.swift.org/blog/foundation-preview-now-available/) and substitute a string for NDK 27:
+Next, apply a patch to the Swift source, `swift-android.patch` from this repo, plus two more patches that make modifications for NDK 27 and [the Foundation rewrite in Swift 6 that was merged this summer](https://www.swift.org/blog/foundation-preview-now-available/) and substitute a string for NDK 27:
 ```
-git apply swift-android.patch swift-android-foundation.patch swift-android-foundation-release.patch swift-android-foundation-except-trunk.patch
+git apply swift-android.patch swift-android-foundation.patch swift-android-foundation-release.patch
 perl -pi -e 's%r26%r27%' swift/stdlib/cmake/modules/AddSwiftStdlib.cmake
 ```